realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Snooze

-This enables the Snooze funcion.
+This enables the Snooze function.
 If enabled, (briefly) pressing ENTER while the alarm sounds activates a repeated alarm after a selectable time period ("Snooze Time").

 ##### &#9193; Snooze Time